 This original formulation of quantum theory was created mainly at an Institute in Copenhagen directed by Niels Bohr, and is called "The Copenhagen Interpretation."
-Due to the puzzling strangeness of the properties of nature entailed by the new mathematics, the Copenhagen strategy was to refrain from making any ordinary sort of ontological claims, but to take, instead, an essentially pragmatic stance.
-Thus the theory was formulated basically as a set of practical rules for how scientists should go about the task of acquiring useful knowledge pertaining to the environment in which they were somehow imbedded, and then using this knowledge in practical ways.
-Claims about

-"what the world out there is really like" were considered to lie outside of science if they make no practical difference.
+Due to the profound strangeness of the conception of nature entailed by the new mathematics, the Copenhagen strategy was to refrain from making any ontological claims, but to take, instead, an essentially pragmatic stance.
+Thus the theory was formulated basically as a set of practical rules for how scientists should go about their tasks of acquiring knowledge, and then using this knowledge in practical ways.
+Speculations about "what the world out there is really like" were discouraged.